discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 1. Cast <Skill name="Rain of Swords"/>.
 Skip this step if you did not use <Skill name="Mimic"/> at the singularity.
 2. You can precast <Skill name="The Prestige"/> and <Skill name="Chaos Storm"/> to squeeze out a little more burst, if your group coordinates.
 3. Cast <Skill name="Rain of Swords"/> (again).
-4. Start casting <Skill name="Signet of Humility"/> if the boss starts with a breakbar.
+4. Start casting <Skill name="Signet of Humility"/> if the boss starts with a break bar.

-At the boss (prespawned bosses)
+At the boss (pre spawned bosses)

 - You can also precast <Skill name="Phantasmal Warlock"/>.